'I didn't look up to rugby players. I idolised Nadal'

 But Baird also admits to having been blown away by meeting Paul O'Connell, the Ireland and British and Irish Lions icon who is now part of Farrell's backroom team.

-O'Connell, a 2009 Grand Slam winner and three-time Lions tourist, is revered in Irish rugby circles, and the Munster great's knowledge and aura was not lost on Baird when they first met.
+O'Connell, a 2009 Grand Slam winner and three-time Lions tourist, is revered in Irish rugby circles and the Munster great's knowledge and aura was not lost on Baird when they first met.

 "So Paulie to me when I came in, I was just blown away.
-You see him on TV but I never really focused in on watching him, it was Paul O'Connell, great captain, Lions tours, so successful.
+You see him on TV but I never really focused in on watching him - it was Paul O'Connell, great captain, Lions tours, so successful.

 "But then you come in here and you see why he was so successful.
 That was the most impressive part."

-Of course, with a World Cup on the horizon, the tournament has to feature in the discussion at some point, and Baird admits he has been keeping tabs on South Africa and New Zealand in the ongoing Rugby Championship.
+Of course, with a World Cup on the horizon, the tournament has to feature in the discussion at some point and Baird admits he has been keeping tabs on South Africa and New Zealand in the ongoing Rugby Championship.

 Ireland will face the Springboks, the reigning world champions, in their third pool game in France on 23 September while the All Blacks are potential quarter-final opponents should both teams make it that far.

-"Yeah, you kind of have a little peak at their [South Africa's] line-outs and the same with New Zealand, just seeing are there any trends that teams are trying to do at the moment leading up to the World Cup," explains Baird, who made his Ireland debut in the 2021 Six Nations.
+"Yeah, you kind of have a little peak at their [South Africa's] line-outs and the same with New Zealand, just seeing if there are any trends that teams are trying to do at the moment leading up to the World Cup," explains Baird, who made his Ireland debut in the 2021 Six Nations.

 "But I wouldn't be putting too much attention on it, I'd be putting more attention on here."

-'There's probably someone who is better than you at pretty much everything'

 'Here' meaning Ireland's training programme, of course.
-Like the rest of his team-mates, Baird has thrown himself into prep ahead of the warm-up games and when asked if he studies other players in training, his response is unsurprisingly thoughtful.
+Like the rest of his team-mates, Baird has thrown himself into prep ahead of the warm-up games and, when asked if he studies other players in training, his response is unsurprisingly thoughtful.

-"We were actually just talking about it yesterday and then we sat down and were chatting about what we're all looking at individually.
+"We were actually just talking about it yesterday and then we sat down and were chatting about what we're all looking at individually," he said.

 "You can learn so much by just watching them on the laptops, seeing how they do something.
-If I'm struggling to get square in a defensive line, for example, I'll watch someone who's really good at it and pick their brain and they'll say 'oh, what I do is set-up this way and then I look this way'.
+If I'm struggling to get square in a defensive line, for example, I'll watch someone who's really good at it and pick their brain and they'll say 'oh, what I do is set up this way and then I look this way'.

 "There's probably someone in the building here who is better than you at pretty much everything, you'll have your one or two super strengths, you don't want too many of those, and then you see someone else's and you pick on them and pick on someone else.